 You understand the importance of feedback to your organization.
 That’s why you’re eager to develop an employee engagement survey.

-You’re going to send out a few questions, ask employees to provide their honest answers, review the feedback, and turn that information into meaningful people programs.
+You’re going to send out a few questions, ask employees to provide their honest answers, review the feedback, and turn that information into meaningful action plans.

 Not so fast.

 A great employee engagement survey relies on useful, meaningful questions.
 But it can be difficult to determine which questions to ask your employees.
-When leaders are unsure, they tend to turn to google and that’s where they find a lot of employee engagement survey templates.
+When people are unsure, they tend to turn to google to search for an employee engagement survey template.

 In fact, a search for “employee engagement survey questions” returns over 110 million results!